From Zonal to Nodal Capacity Expansion Planning: Spatial Aggregation Impacts on a Realistic Test-Case: Reduced Variations of CATS, a.k.a. KITTENS

 \section{Reduced Variations of CATS, a.k.a.
 KITTENS}

 From our baseline high-fidelity version of CATS, we consider several distances for network reduction--1 km, 3 km, 10 km, and 100 km--using the approach described in Section \ref{sec:reductions}.
-We use the shorthand KITTENS to refer to these reduced variations, where with a slight abuse of spelling, KITTENS stands for the \underline{\textbf{K}}ollapsed Cal\underline{\textbf{I}}fornia \underline{\textbf{T}}est Systems for \underline{\textbf{T}}ransmission \underline{\textbf{E}}xpansion with Co-optimized Ge\underline{\textbf{N}}eration and \underline{\textbf{S}}torage Expansion.
+We use the shorthand KITTENS to refer to these reduced variations, where, with a slight abuse of spelling, KITTENS stands for the \underline{\textbf{K}}ollapsed Cal\underline{\textbf{I}}fornia \underline{\textbf{T}}est Systems for \underline{\textbf{T}}ransmission \underline{\textbf{E}}xpansion with Co-optimized Ge\underline{\textbf{N}}eration and \underline{\textbf{S}}torage Expansion.

 We use the notation KITTENS-1 to refer to the reduced version of CATS based on a 1 km nodal proximity distance, including meshed lines in the reduction.
 We use the notation KITTENS-r1 to refer to the version where we only reduce radial lines (as described in Section \ref{sec:variations}) based on a 1 km nodal proximity distance.
 Similarly, we consider 3 km, 10 km, and 100 km distances.
 Thus, KITTENS-r1 is the largest network of the reduced models (and most similar to CATS), and KITTENS-100 is the smallest.
-Note that the 1 and 3 km KITTENS models are within the spatial resolution of the E3SM CARRM weather data, so these reductions do not lose any information about generator availability.
-The reduced KITTENS models naturally have lower memory and solve time requirements for CEP compared to the full CATS model, and the networks with reduced meshed lines have better numerical stability.
+Note that the 1 and 3 km KITTENS models are within the spatial resolution of the E3SM CARRM weather data and thus are within the tolerance for generator availability.
+The reduced KITTENS models naturally have lower memory and solve time requirements for CEP compared to the full CATS model, and the networks with reduced meshed lines exhibit better numerical stability.
 While the original network has line resistance and reactance values as low as \texttt{6e-8} and \texttt{1e-6} p.u. respectively, KITTENS-1 has line resistance and reactance values on the order of \texttt{1e-5} and \texttt{1e-4} p.u.
 A summary of the different test networks and their characteristics is given in Table \ref{tab:network_characteristics}.